rishabhdhenkawat/majot-project/README.md

-## Ernest: Performance Prediction for Advanced Analytics
+## Performance Prediction for Advanced Analytics

 Ernest is a performance prediction framework for analytics jobs developed using frameworks like Apache Spark and run on cloud computing infrastructure.